 Underlying these plans and hopes was the Chinese estimate of Japanese strength and dispositions.
 The Chinese believed that the Japanese forces in Burma were commanded by Lieutenant General Masakasu Kawabe’s Burma Area Army, headquartered in Rangoon, with command in northern Burma exercised by Lieutenant General Renya Mutaguchi’s 15th Army headquartered in Maymyo.
 Under the 15th Army were four divisions, namely Lieutenant General Shinichi Tanaka’s 18th Division in the Mandalay area, Lieutenant General Genzo Yanagida’s 33rd Division in the Monywa area, Lieutenant General Tadashi Hanaya’s 55th Division in the Akyab area, and Lieutenant General Yuzo Matsuyama’s 56th Division in the Lashio area.
 The Chinese also believed that there were four Thai divisions in the Shan States area of eastern Burma.
 There were also unverified reports that four more Japanese formations (14th, 16th, 21st and 23rd Divisions) were also in Burma.

-The Chinese were wrong, however, for the Burma Area Army in fact totalled six divisions in the form of the four known to the Chinese and also Lieutenant General Kotoku Sato’s 31st Division and Lieutenant General Shihachi Katamura’s 54th Division which had both arrived in 1943, as well as Major General Yoshihide Hayashi’s 24th Independent Mixed Brigade that was currently being organised.
+The Chinese were wrong, however, for the Burma Area Army in fact totalled six divisions in the form of the four known to the Chinese and also Lieutenant General Kotoku Sato’s 31st Division and Lieutenant General Shihachi Katamura’s 54th Division which had both arrived in 1943, as well as Major General Yoshihide Hayashi’s 24th Independent Mixed Brigade, which was currently being organised.
 The 54th Division was deployed to the Arakan western coastal region of Burma, and the 31st Division was deployed into central Burma opposite Manipur.
 The Thai divisions could be disregarded for they never met Allied troops in battle and their presence in eastern Burma freed no Japanese troops for service elsewhere.

 'Albacore 2' called for one regiment of the New 38th Division to move forward to cover the forward extension of the Ledo Road and to reach the Tarung, which was the line of departure for the projected campaign in northern Burma.
 If not previously announced, D-day was to be 1 December 1943.

-The orders which Sun Li-jen’s received for his 38th Division left him little opportunity for the exercise of any initiative.
+The orders which Sun Li-jen received for his 38th Division left him little opportunity for the exercise of any initiative.
 He was instructed to send the 112th Regiment forward to shield the advancing road builders.
 The 2/112th Regiment was to occupy the Tarung Hka villages of Sharaw Ga and Ningbyen, the 1/112th Regiment was to occupy Yupbang Ga, also on the Tarung, and the 3/112th Regiment was to occupy Ngajatzup at the northern edge of the Taro plain.
 This deployment, which dispersed the regiment, was designed to hold the line of the Tarung and Tanai rivers by controlling the fords, and to prevent Japanese movements north out of the Taro plain.
 'X' Force expected that the 112th Regiment could drive off the maximum expected resistance, which it had assessed as just scattered parties of Burmans under Japanese leadership.

 Sun received his orders on 5 October but hesitated over committing his division to any forward movement.
 Brigadier General Haydon L. Boatner, commanding the combat troops in the Ledo area, saw no good reason for this inasmuch as Sun’s formation possessed ample logistical and tactical air support, and faced only insignificant Japanese opposition.
 The Chinese battalions finally began to move south.